Sound of...: Sound of 2023

-The longlist for the Sound of 2023 was revealed on 5 December 2022.
+The longlist for the Sound of 2023 was revealed on December 5, 2022.
 The acts nominated were Asake, Biig Piig, Cat Burns, DYLAN, FLO, Fred again.., Gabriels, Nia Archives, piri & tommy and Rachel Chinouriri.
-On 5 January 2023, FLO were announced as the winners by Stormzy and Jack Saunders, making them the first female group to win the award since it was first presented in 2003.
+On 5 January 2023, FLO were announced as the winners by Stormzy and Jack Saunders, making them the first female group to win the longlist since HAIM in 2013.

+Sound of 2024

+The longlist for the Sound of 2024 was revealed on 4 December 2023.
+The acts nominated were Ayra Starr, Caity Baser, CMAT, Elmiene, Kenya Grace, Olivia Dean, Peggy Gou, Sekou, The Last Dinner Party, and Tyla.
+On 5 January 2024, The Last Dinner Party were announced as the winners by Florence Welch and Jack Saunders.

+Sound of 2025

+The longlist for the Sound of 2025 was revealed on 21 November 2024.
+The acts nominated were Barry Can't Swim, Chappell Roan, Confidence Man, Doechii, English Teacher, Ezra Collective, Good Neighbours, KNEECAP, Mk.gee, Myles Smith, and Pozer.
+On 10 January 2025, Chappell Roan was announced as the winner.

 Criticism

-It has been commented upon that the Sound of... survey, together with other polls, creates a self-fulfilling prophecy.
-Mainly because the BBC has a significant amount of control on who becomes a "breakthrough act", via their television and radio channels.
+It has been commented upon that the Sound of... survey creates a self-fulfilling prophecy, because the BBC has a significant amount of control on who becomes a "breakthrough act".
+And by adding the nominated acts to their radio playlists, they are guaranteeing some level of fame.

-Guardian critic Kitty Empire wrote in December 2007: "Many of us are editors commissioning, and journalists writing, our own ones-to-watch forecasts.
+Guardian critic Kitty Empire wrote in December 2007, "Many of us are editors commissioning, and journalists writing, our own ones-to-watch forecasts.
 In order not to look like idiots, we tend to tip acts with records coming out rather than some lad with a tin whistle we found on MySpace."